OfficeDev/generator-office/README.md

 $ yo office [options]
 ```

-The generator is intented to be run from within a folder where you want the project scaffolding created.
+The generator is intended to be run from within a folder where you want the project scaffolding created.
 This can be in the root of the current folder or within a subfolder.

 > Note: Office Add-ins must be hosted, even in development, in a **HTTPS** site.
 Refer to the section [Running the Generated Site](/OfficeDev/generator-office#running-the-generated-site) below for details.